MurphyAdam/create-flask-app/README.md

 # kickstart-flask-app

-This is a simple package to kickstart a new Flask app project
+This is a simple package to kickstart a new Flask app project.
+It creates a new Flask project with a simple structure and some endpoints.

 ## Install